Joystream/joystream/README.md

 ## Clean chain data

-It's a good practice to clean chain data after a runtime updated and you are about to restart a node.
+It's a good practice to clean chain data after you rebuilt a node and about to restart a it.

 ```bash
 ./clean-chain.sh